Proudly serving the area of London, Ontario. Call us today! 519.860.6468

 To learn more about clenching and grinding, click here.

-To learn more about Botox® injection therapy for TMJ disorder, click here.
+To learn more about TMJ disorders and headaches, click here.

 Botox® injections take only 10-20 minutes to be administered depending on the amount you require.
 It is a short and non-surgical process so you can resume normal activity immediately following treatment.

 Botox® is diluted with sterile saline and administered to specific muscle points via tiny injections.
 The severity of your condition will determine which muscle groups are treated.
 The solution will spread no further than the size of a dime from the injection sites.